Forgeigniter/ForgeIgniter-CI-3.x/README.md

 https://github.com/Forgeigniter/ForgeIgniter-CI-3.x/tree/v1.x

 ## v2.x - Branch
-Inlcudes, all the default features but with the addition of a new base theme, flexi auth and new admin template.
+Inlcudes, all the default features but with the addition of a new base theme, flexi auth and new admin template (Anvil).